apassiou/mq135_atmega32/README.md

 To calibrate:

  - First make sure the sensor is run for 24 to 48 hours of being on.
 This is initial burn-in that is required, otherwise readings are unreliable.
+After doing this once you will only need a 2 minute warm up after powering on.
  - Run in _DEBUG = 1 and put the unit outdoors when air is clean.
 Leave outside for 15 minutes.

 LCD will show various mesurements as well as R0.
 Take a note of R0 value and set Line 17 RZERO value in main.c to this value (mine is 60.52).
 Unit should now be calibrated.